armsd/aRMSD/README.md

 # aRMSD
-open toolbox for structural comparison
+An open toolbox for structural comparison.

 # Installation
 will be added

+# Documentation
+...

+# Tutorial
+to be added